ModellingWebLab/fcweb/INSTALL.md

 Follow for example http://www.dreamchain.com/apache-server-tomcat-mod_jk-on-debian-6-0-squeeze/

-A sample vhost configuration might look like:
+A sample vhost configuration for Apache 2.2 might look like:

 	<VirtualHost *:80>
 		ServerAdmin youradmin@your.company